ericmathison/articles/understaning-require-in-ruby.md

 ===========================================
 ####Author: Eric Mathison
 ####Date: Sat Sep 14 17:06:03 PDT 2013
-####Last edited: Sat Sep 14 17:06:20 PDT 2013
+####Last edited: Mon Sep 23 20:13:29 PDT 2013
-####Last checked for accuracy and currency: Sat Sep 14 17:06:47 PDT 2013
+####Last checked for accuracy and currency: Mon Sep 23 20:13:29 PDT 2013

+Ruby's `require` method is a tool for referencing and executing code that is not actually contained in the current file.
 My initial attempts at using `require` in ruby left me a bit confused.
 Not until later did I realize that Ruby's `require` method sits atop something more organized and elegant than I had realized.
 It turns out that `require`s main use case is generally not one off, relative references to other random Ruby files as I had expected.
 Instead, require is generally used to look in certain pre-determined directory locations for Ruby libraries.
 I had previously sort of assumed that a require in ruby would be something like the relative references to an image in CSS or a reference to a JavaScript file in HTML.
 Not so.
 In fact, Ruby's `require` seems to have drawn several concepts from the UNIX environment.

 So How Does Ruby's `require` Work Anyway?
 ---------------------------------------